 This section is provided for general reference.

-Light frame acquisition is subject to a range of variables, such as equipment and environmental and is an area of study itself.
+Light frame acquisition is subject to a range of variables, such as equipment and environment and is not discussed here.

 Bias frames should be taken at the camera’s lowest ISO setting and fastest shutter speed, with the sensor in complete darkness.